Scrooge (1935 film): Post-release

 Variety had actually reviewed the film twice; the second review also praised the film but was most concerned with how it might fare with American audiences: "Scrooge, the English version of 'Christmas Carol', unqualifiedly has captured the spirit of the Dickens classic.
 It has been acted with fidelity to character, directed with consummate skill and intelligence, and undoubtedly will fill the groove in Christmas week programs.
 Where it will go on from there is a highly debatable point.
 [It] certainly deserves a better fate than dual spotting [programmed as part of a double feature].
 Properly plugged during the holiday season, it should go over.
 After that it will be a job of exploitation in getting students and clubwomen interested, as has been done with similar productions of obviously lesser merit and interest."

 Paramount timed the American release badly.
-The studio had announced the American release in November 1935 but made the mistake of making the film available only to first-run theaters in late December, ensuring a number of engagements in larger cities but killing the film's chances after Christmas week.
-By the time the first-run houses were through with the picture, the Christmas season had passed and the neighborhood theaters had no interest in playing it.
+The studio had announced the American release in November 1935 but made the mistake of making the film available only to first-run cinemas in late December, ensuring a number of engagements in larger cities but killing the film's chances after Christmas week.
+By the time the first-run houses had finished showing the picture, the Christmas season had passed and the neighbourhood cinemas had no interest in playing it.
 Paramount might have held back the American release until the following November, when Scrooge could profitably play in extended runs during the Thanksgiving and Christmas holiday seasons.

 Producer Julius Hagen, quite bitter about Paramount's handling of his production, remarked, "Chief menace to the British industry at the present time is the Henry VIII myth -- the legend that $300,000 product will be received with open arms in the United States.
 Not only is the American market cold, but deliberate so [sic]."
-Hagen had expected a $200,000 return on the American runs of Scrooge; the film earned only $6000 from American theaters.
+Hagen had expected a $200,000 return on the American runs of Scrooge; the film earned only $6000 from American cinemas.
 In a Hollywood Reporter story headlined "Hagen Blames U. S. for His Failure", the uncredited columnist recounted how Scrooge was "planned to be launched as a Christmastime feature but which, through calculated mismanagement across the Atlantic, it was alleged, failed to arrive in time for holiday showing."
 The economic shortfall resulting from the American handling of Scrooge had a direct effect on Hagen's finances, and his production and distribution companies both went into receivership less than two years after their formation.
 Hagen did recoup his investment from the international releases of Scrooge; the final figure calculated in 1937, including the paltry American revenue, was $275,000 US.

 Scrooge was reissued theatrically in Great Britain by the Ambassador company in 1947.